Professional Aviation Safety Specialists: Partial US government shutdown 2018-19

 After the shutdown ended, PASS National President Perrone testified on Capitol Hill in front of the House Transportation and Infrastructure Committee, Aviation Subcommittee on February 3, 2019 on a panel "Putting U.S. Aviation Safety at Risk: The Impact of the Shutdown."
-The hearing was called to examine how the recent 35-day partial shutdown of the federal government impacted FAA functions and operations, as well as the U.S. aviation industry and workforce.
-During his testimony, President Perrone said that each passing day of the shutdown, “A layer of safety was stripped away and the system became exposed to more risk.
-For example, the FAA was not overseeing foreign repair stations [increasingly used by U.S. airlines] for 35 days and the world knew it.
-This is not an acceptable standard,” he said.
+The hearing was called to examine how the recent 35-day partial shutdown of the federal government impacted FAA functions and operations, as well as the US aviation industry and workforce.
+During his testimony President Perrone said that on each passing day of the shutdown, "A layer of safety was stripped away and the system became exposed to more risk.
+For example, the FAA was not overseeing foreign repair stations [increasingly used by US airlines] for 35 days and the world knew it.
+This is not an acceptable standard," he said.